GETTING STARTED

 This may include any of the following: (All instructions pertain to Windows/ Word Programs, Mac users please refer to your word processing manual)

-7. Formatting: NO boldunderlining, or italics!!
+- Formatting: NO bold, underlining, or italics!!
 When you wish to emphasize a word, use all caps.
 Use this technique sparingly however, so that the truly important words stand out.

 I strongly recommend that you check the changes and the presentation of your resume by emailing it to yourself before you send it out to potential employers.
 This way, you will be able to correct any embarrassing errors you may have missed the first time around.
 I also recommend that you send it to a friend who can also read and critique it for you since a second opinion will ensure you haven’t overlooked anything.
 It is very difficult to edit your own work…and spell check is not infallible!!